-Additional Information - Premium Intraocular Lenses
+Additional Information - Premium Intraocular Lenses - FOR PRIVATE PATIENTS ONLY

 In some cases Mr Tanner will discuss your suitability for a premium intraocular lens rather than the standard distance monofocal lens.
-The premium lenses fall into two main categories - toric intraocular lenses and multifocal intraocular lenses.
-The aim of these lenses is to reduce spectacle requirement, However, you should be aware that is not achieved in every case and it would be unrealistic to expect to never wear glasses again for any activity after surgery
+The premium lenses fall into two main categories - toric intraocular lenses and multifocal/Extended depth of focus intraocular lenses.
+The aim of these lenses is to reduce spectacle requirement; However, you should be aware that is not achieved in every case and it would be unrealistic to expect to never wear glasses again for any activity after surgery